 French fries, potato chips, cheese puffs, and soft pretzels also make the list of safe baked snacks for braces wearers.

 Candies and Other Sweets

 Hard candies that can be sucked on rather than chewed are fine for braces wearers, provided they resist the urge to chew; however, most candies fall into the category of “chewy” and should be avoided by those wearing braces during all phases of treatment.
-When craving a sweet treat, opt for some of the choices mentioned above like ice cream, pudding, soft cake, or smoothies.
-Jello and cream pie are safe choices as well.
+When craving a sweet treat, opt for some of the choices mentioned above like Jello, ice cream, pudding, soft cake, or smoothies.

 Snacks to Avoid

 Whether you are already wearing braces or are currently researching orthodontic treatment, no doubt you have heard or read of those dare devils who claim they ate everything they wanted while wearing braces and had no problems whatsoever.
 Although that may be true for a lucky few, the potential pain, added expense, and delay or addition of treatment that can result from damage caused by eating certain types of foods is just not worth the risk.
 The following are snacks widely recognized as those that should be avoided during all phases of orthodontic treatment:

 Hard food items such as ice (yes, ice!), chocolate chips, pizza crust, croutons, hard pretzels, and nuts, and chewy treats like Starburst, Skittles, caramels, Tootsie Rolls, jelly beans, licorice, and of course, chewing gum.